Skip to main content

 Conversation-specific details: conversational_context

-Everything above lives in the Persona’s system_prompt and is shared by every conversation that uses that persona.
+Everything above lives in the PAL’s system_prompt and is shared by every conversation that uses that PAL.
 When you need per-session details - who the user is, the goal of this call, or one-off instructions - put them in conversational_context when you create a Conversation.
-Tavus appends that context to the persona’s system prompt for that session only.
+Tavus appends that context to the PAL’s system prompt for that session only.
 Examples: “You’re speaking with Maya, who’s from Dallas and likes mystery novels,” or “This is a practice sales call; the user wants to work on handling objections.”
 For goals, boundaries, and tools configured outside the prompt (e.g. structured objectives, guardrail APIs, LLM tools), see Objectives, Guardrails, and the LLM layer.

 AI prompt for generating system prompts